Samuel1-ona/Noah/frontend/README.md

-# ZK-KYC Frontend
+# NOAH Frontend

-Frontend application for the ZK-KYC Protocol system, built with React and Vite.
+Frontend application for the NOAH system, built with React and Vite.

 ## Features